mamamia5x/Dungeon/README.md

 ## Planned
 - [ ] Maybe a UI File?
+- [ ] Coins or currency of some sort
 - [ ] Main manager
   - [X] A file that sets the starting level
   - [X] Maybe has user health?